-Pour donner à plusiers parties de cette Carte un plus grand degree d'exactitude, nous aurions desire pouvoir consult la grande and Carte de la Nouvelle-Hollande, que M. Freycinet, captaine de marine, addressée pour l'Atlas du Voyage aux Terres Australes; mais un devoir rigoureux defendoit à M. Freycinet de nous la communiquer: nous n'en avons pas pu profiter.35
+Pour donner à plusiers parties de cette Carte un plus grand degree d'exactitude, nous aurions desire pouvoir consult la grande and Carte de la Nouvelle-Hollande, que M. Freycinet, captaine de marine, addressée pour l'Atlas du Voyage aux Terres Australes; mais un devoir rigoureux defendoit à M. Freycinet de nous la communiquer: nous n'en avons pas pu profiter.
+11

-[To provide all the parts of this map with a greater degree accuracy we would have preferred to be able to consult the map of New Holland, by M. Freycinet, sea captain, author of the Atlas of Voyage to the Southern Lands.
+[To provide all the parts of this map with a greater degree accuracy we would have preferred to consult the map of New Holland, by M. Freycinet, sea captain, author of the Atlas of Voyage to the Southern Lands.
 But strict adherence to duty prevented M. Freycinet from communicating with us: we have not benefitted.]

+In this publication we find a statement that Lapie had in fact been denied access to Louis de Freycinet's cartographic information.
 It seems he did indeed rely upon other sources, such as the 1810 review written by Barrow, and a memoire and a small manuscript map sent by Flinders to Annales des Voyages, edited by geographer Conrad Malte-Brun.
 From this conjunction of evidence it is believed Tooley was in error, and 'Océanique Centrale' is now ascribed a publication date of 1812.